RalphHightower/blog/.github/pull_request_template.md

 - [ ] title
 - [ ] tags
 - [ ] categories
 - [ ] date

 <!-
 IS#9999 – Issue created independently of a Pull Request PR#9999 – Issue created from a Pull Request
 -->
-Issue Number: N/A
+Pull Request/Issue Number: N/A

 Please check the type of change your PR introduces: